 The soil should be acceptable to the plants and the site should have adequate light.
 Using mulch for groundcover plants may reduce the amount of weeding you have to do and lower the amount you have to water.
 For many gardeners, these are enough reasons to spread some sort of mulch around establishing groundcover.

-And mulch doesn’t have to be fancy.
+Mulch doesn't have to be fancy either.
 You can contact a tree removal service and often they will allow you to have some of their chipped material for free.

 Mulching Around Groundcover in Tricky Sites